Articles - September 5, 2023

 Note: To connect with AIM to discuss strategic and operational issues related to biopharma supply chains, please click here.

-Ensuring a Reliable Biopharmaceutical Supply in the EU
+Ensuring a Reliable Biopharmaceutical Supply in the EU, Part 1: Understanding the Challenge

 By Peter Martens, Sander Smit, and Ronald van Zitteren